Buy vs. Licence: Who Should Have Ownership of Software Source Code?

 High and long-term costs

 It’s well-known that the cost of buying an application through custom development and implementing cloud innovation can be expensive.
-Adding software source code to this price will undoubtedly make the costs higher.
+Adding software source code to this price will undoubtedly make the costs higher, especially for complex projects.

 Like most other commercial products, source code is expensive for a reason: an application development company will likely have spent many years creating and refining its application development process, so the code that they write is highly valuable.
 As well as the upfront cost, those who own their source code will also face long-term costs associated with: